-- The Chief Officer of Police. - People and bodies representing the interests of persons in gambling businesses in the area. - People and bodies who represent the interest of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005 application, or to make representations about an application, or to apply for a review of a licence, as each will be considered in its own merits and in accordance with the statutory requirements of the Gambling Act 2005.
+- i.
+The Chief Officer of Police. - ii.
+People and bodies representing the interests of persons in gambling businesses in the area. - iii.
+People and bodies who represent the interest of persons who are likely to be affected by the exercise of the authority's functions under the Gambling Act 2005.

-The consultation on the revised statement of principles with the above was advertised and took place over a 4-week period from 16 April to 14 May 2021.
+The consultation on the revised statement of principles with the above was advertised and took place over a 4-week period from 26 June to 23 July 2024.